ReconfigureIO/UX/docs/source/optimize.rst

     }
   }

 We advise optimizing your designs for low overall utilization.
 Keeping your designs compact means they build faster, and there's more scope to scale them up in future.
 When thinking about optimizing in this way, the **Weighted Average** score highlighted at the bottom of the report is the most useful at first glance.
 You can see this design is small, which you would expect as it's simple, and is using up only 0.44% of the FPGA's available resources.
+Viewing the weighted average across several design iterations is a good use of this feature.

+As an example of scaling, if you were using our |mapreduce|, you could use build reports to take a view on how far you could scale a design, whether you could double the number of mappers and reducers, for example.

 FPGA structure
 ^^^^^^^^^^^^^^